School Science Lessons

 Class Bacillariophyceae, (Bacillariophyta), diatoms, plankton, diatomaceous earth, silica shells (silica cell walls), photosynthesis.

-Diatoms are unicellular microscopic with a silica wall and occur as plankton and fossil forms, e.g. diatomaceous earth.
+Diatoms are unicellular microscopic algae with a silica wall and occur as plankton and fossil forms, e.g. diatomaceous earth.

 The word diatom means "cut in two".